 Persons Standard of Need 15% Budgetary Maximum Monthly

 Adjustment Grant

 1 \$ 266 \$ 39 \$ 227

 2 \$ 357 \$ 53 \$ 304

 3 \$ 447 \$ 67 \$ 380

-4 \$ 539 \$ 80 \$ 459

-5 \$ 630 \$ 94 \$ 536

-6 \$ 721 \$ 108 \$ 613

-7 \$ 812 \$ 121 \$ 691

 - b.
 Only benefit group members are counted in determining the applicable standard of need.
 Total countable earned and unearned income, after allowable deductions, is subtracted from the benefit group's standard of need to determine the cash assistance benefit. - c.
 Each August, the payment standard for eligible benefit groups is increased by the clothing allowance for each school-age child included in the benefit group.
 The amount of the clothing allowance is dependent on the availability and appropriation of state or federal funds. - d.
 A one-time layette allowance of \$25 is allowed upon the birth of a child who is or will be included in the benefit group.
-The allowance is authorized to occur no later than the end of the month following the month in which the child is born. - 2.
-Income Eligibility - a.
+The allowance is authorized to occur no later than the end of the month following the month in which the child is born.

+2. Income Eligibility

+a.
 Gross Income.
 For purposes of determining initial eligibility, the benefit group must pass a gross income test.
-The gross income maximum is equal to eighty five percent (85%) of the FPG for the size of the benefit group.
+The gross income maximum is equal to eighty five percent of the Federal Poverty Guidelines (FPG) for the size of the benefit group.
 The gross income test is adjusted effective October 1 of each year.

-The total countable monthly gross earned and unearned income of the benefit group cannot exceed 85% of the FPG for the size of the benefit group.
+The total countable monthly gross earned and unearned income of the benefit group cannot exceed 85 percent of the FPG for the size of the benefit group.

 - b.
 Net Income.
 The net countable income of benefit group members, after allowable earned income deductions, cannot exceed the Standard of Need for the size of the benefit group. - c.
 Income Exclusions.
 Certain types of income are excluded in their entirety based upon the source of the income or the person who receives it.
 This includes types excluded by federal statute and/or by the New Mexico Works Act.
-Other types may be excluded at the discretion of the department.
+Other types may be excluded at the discretion of the Department.

-Excluded income sources include, but may not be limited to, benefits from Medicaid, SNAP, LIHEAP, government subsidized foster care, if the child for whom the foster care payment is received is also excluded from the benefit group, SSI, government subsidized housing and housing payments, certain education payments, and up to \$50 received by a benefit group from the State's Child Support Enforcement Program.
+Excluded income sources include, but may not be limited to, benefits from Medicaid, SNAP, LIHEAP, government subsidized foster care, if the child for whom the foster care payment is received is also excluded from the benefit group, SSI, government subsidized housing and housing payments, certain education payments, and up to \$50 received by a benefit group from the State's Child d.
+Deductions from Income.

+Support Enforcement Program.
 Federally excluded income types are based on a listing in the State's SNAP regulations.